OiWorld/MindTheWord/Description.md

 In the options, you can configure:
 * how much should be translated;
-* how translated words should be highlighted;
+* how translated words or characters should be highlighted;
 * your own dictionary of pre-defined translations;
-* how many consecutive words should be translated;
+* how many consecutive words or characters should be translated;
 * a blacklist of websites that should not be translated;
 * and much more...